istio/istio.io/content/en/news/2019/announcing-1.4/_index.md

 We've been doing tons of work to improve Envoy, its feature set, and the experience of using it.
 Envoy now exits more gracefully on crashes, supports more metrics, and can mirror traffic to a percentage of traffic.
-It reports the direction of traffic and has better configurability for stat patterns.
+It reports the direction of traffic and has better configurability for `stat patterns`.
 Finally, there is a new
 [experimental command](/docs/reference/commands/istioctl/#istioctl-experimental-wait)
 that can tell you when configuration